DSO undef and non-exported def

 My recent commit https://github.com/llvm/llvm-project/commit/1981b1b6b92f7579a30c9ed32dbdf3bc749c1b40

-strengthened LLD's --no-allow-shlib-undefined
+strengthened LLD's --no-allow-shlib-undefined to detect

 cases in which the non-exported definitions are garbage-collected.
 I